python/cpython/Doc/library/shutil.rst

    Recursively move a file or directory (*src*) to another location (*dst*).

-   If the destination is a directory or a symlink to a directory, then *src* is moved inside that directory.
+   If the destination is an existing directory, then *src* is moved inside that directory.

-   The destination directory must not already exist.
 If the destination already exists but is not a directory, it may be overwritten depending on :func:`os.rename` semantics.

    If the destination is on the current filesystem, then :func:`os.rename` is used.
 Otherwise, *src* is copied (using :func:`shutil.copy2`) to *dst* and